 For example, those who use the hashtag #contentmarketing and follow @CMIContent are put into the “content marketing” track and receive an email pointing to a blog on content marketing best practices as soon as they engage with one of the keywords in that group.

-We found that on average, these real-time emails average about 40% open rate and a 3-5% click through rate.
+We found that on average, these social action emails average about 40% open rate and a 3-5% click through rate.

-Those rates are more than double that of our typical role-based nurture emails.
-These rates have stayed consistent in the last eight or nine months that we’ve been running these real-time email nurtures.
+Those rates are more than double that of our typical nurture emails.
+These rates have stayed consistent in the last nine months that we’ve been running these real-time email nurtures.